|Language and Linguistic Science|

 Are there any challenges associated with your job?

 It's fast-paced, and you get a lot of responsibility quite early on.
+Freelancing is also notoriously unstable and there is no guarantee of continued work or income from one month to the next.

 What’s your work environment and culture like?